 - It is difficult to work and carry objects because added weight causes pain and gait deviation

-- Leads to unbalanced joint movements increasing risk of new pain and injury
+- This leads to unbalanced joint movements increasing the risk of new pain and injury

-- Deviation increases risk of falls or acute injury
+- Deviation increases the risk of falls or acute injury

 - It delays, impairs, or prevents normal healing

 - Instinctive gait compensations continue despite having undergone joint replacement surgery

 Automatic gait compensation needs to be recognized, analyzed, and attended to in order to determine whether to alter modify; identify alternative compensations, or accept and allow to continue.